TheOnlyWayUp/selfcord/docs/migrating.rst

             'emojis_and_stickers': 'Emojis Intent',
             ...,
         }
-        for name, value in discord.Intents.all():
+        for name, value in selfcord.Intents.all():
             print(f'{friendly_names[name]}: {value}')

 - ``created_at`` is no longer part of :class:`abc.Snowflake`.